Star Trek (2009 film): Cast

 Orci and Kurtzman wrote a scene for William Shatner, where old Spock gives his younger self a recorded message by Kirk from the previous timeline.
 "It was basically a Happy Birthday wish knowing that Spock was going to go off to Romulus, and Kirk would probably be dead by the time," and it would have transitioned into Shatner reciting "where no man has gone before".
 But Shatner wanted to share Nimoy's major role, and did not want a cameo, despite his character's death in Star Trek Generations.
 He suggested the film canonize his novels where Kirk is resurrected, but Abrams decided if his character was accompanying Nimoy's, it would have become a film about the resurrection of Kirk, and not about introducing the new versions of the characters.
-Nimoy disliked the character's death in Generations, but felt resurrecting Kirk would also be detrimental to this film.
+Nimoy disliked the character's death in Generations, but also felt resurrecting Kirk would be detrimental to this film.

 Nichelle Nichols suggested playing Uhura's grandmother, but Abrams could not write this in due to the Writers Guild strike.
 Abrams was also interested in casting Keri Russell, but they deemed the role he had in mind for her too similar to her other roles.